Cell structures on the blob algebra: Cell theory in

-It is useful to observe that for the above proof to work, actually only '$ \Longrightarrow $' is needed. \begin{Cor} Assume that $ \Gamma = \mathbb Z $ with the standard order and that $b = 1 $ and $ a= 2 $.
-Then $ {\cal J}_n = J_{n} $. \end{Cor} \begin{pf*}{Proof} By Remark 4.1 of [BJ], which on the other hand relies on [Lu1], we get that $ c^+ $ of Conjecture A of [BGIL] is valid under the assumptions.
-We then apply the Theorem. \end{pf*} In order to apply the Corollary, we shall from now on assume that $ \Gamma := \Z $ with the standard order, and that $ b:= 1 $, $ a = 2 $.
+Recall the bijection $ \overline{\mathcal Q}: SDT \rightarrow SBT$ from [CL].
+By the proof of Theorem {\ref{coideal}}, it restricts to a bijection between standard domino tableaux in $ STD(n) $ with less than two lines and one-line standard bitableaux with shape in $ \Bip_1(n) $.
+The number of pairs of one-line bitableaux of shape $ (i, n-i ) $ is $ \binom{n}{i}^2 $ and so we conclude that $ \rank {\mathcal H}_{n} / { J}_n = \rank {\mathcal H}_{n} / {\mathcal J}_n $, as needed. \end{proof} \begin{remark} It is useful to observe that for the above proof to work, actually only '$ \Longrightarrow $' of part $ c^+ $ of Conjecture A in [BGIL] is needed. \end{remark} \begin{Cor} Assume that $ \Gamma = \mathbb Z $ with the standard order and that $b = 1 $ and $ a= 2 $.
+Then $ {\mathcal J}_n = J_{n} $. \end{Cor} \begin{proof} By Remark 4.1 of [BJ], which on the other hand relies on [Lu1], we get that $ c^+ $ of Conjecture A of [BGIL] is valid under the assumptions.
+We then apply the Theorem. \end{proof} In order to apply the Corollary, we shall from now on assume that $ \Gamma := \Z $ with the standard order, and that $ b:= 1 $, $ a = 2 $.
 Although this does not cover all of the $ r = 0 $ case of [BGIL] we shall, somewhat misleadingly, refer to it that way.

 We need both versions of the blob algebra.
 Hence, in order for Lemma \ref{relates} and the Corollary to work we impose the following conditions on $q, Q $